Using Vendor Portals to Reduce Churn

 There are several reasons why customers or employees may churn, including:

-• Poor customer experience: This can include issues with product quality, customer support, or pricing.
+• Poor customer or vendor experience: This can include issues with product quality, customer support, or pricing.

 • Lack of engagement: Customers or employees who feel disengaged are more likely to leave.